Ritchie Valens: Career

 A self-taught musician, Valenzuela was an accomplished singer and guitarist.
-At his appearances, he often improvised new lyrics and added new riffs to popular songs while he was playing.
+At his appearances, Valenzuela often improvised new lyrics and added new riffs to popular songs while he was playing.

 Bob Keane, the owner and president of small record label Del-Fi Records in Hollywood, was given a tip in May 1958 by San Fernando High School student Doug Macchia about a young performer from Pacoima by the name of Richard Valenzuela.
 Kids knew the performer as "the Little Richard of San Fernando".
 Swayed by the Little Richard comparison, Keane went to see Valenzuela play a Saturday-morning matinée at a movie theater in San Fernando.
-Impressed by the performance, he invited the youth to audition at his home in the Silver Lake area of Los Angeles, where he had a small recording studio in his basement.
+Impressed by the performance, he invited Valenzuela to audition at his home in the Silver Lake area of Los Angeles, where he had a small recording studio in his basement.
 His recording equipment comprised an early stereo recorder (a two-track Ampex 601-2 portable) and a pair of Neumann U-47 condenser microphones.

-After this first audition, Keane signed Valenzuela to Del-Fi on May 27, 1958.
+After this first audition, Keane signed Valenzuela to Del-Fi on May 14, 1958.
 At this point, the musician took the name "Ritchie" because, as Keane said, "There were a bunch of 'Richards' around at that time, and I wanted it to be different."
 Similarly, Keane recommended shortening his surname to "Valens" from Valenzuela to widen his appeal beyond any obvious ethnic group.
 Valens was ready to enter the studio with a full band backing him.
 The musicians included René Hall, Carol Kaye, and Earl Palmer.
-The first songs recorded at Gold Star Studios, at a single studio session one afternoon in July 1958, were "Come On, Let's Go", an original, credited to Valens/Kuhn (Keane's real name), and "Framed", a Leiber and Stoller tune.
+The first songs recorded at Gold Star Studios, at a single studio session one afternoon in May 1958, were "Come On, Let's Go", an original, credited to Valens/Kuhn (Keane's real name), and "Framed", a Leiber and Stoller tune.
 Pressed and released within days of the recording session, the record was a success.
-Valens's next record, a double A-side, the final record to be released in his lifetime, had the song "Donna" (written about a real girlfriend Donna Ludwig) coupled with "La Bamba".
+Valens' next record, a double A-side, had the song "Donna" (written about a real girlfriend Donna Ludwig) coupled with "La Bamba".
 It sold over one million copies, and was awarded a gold disc by the Recording Industry Association of America.

 By the autumn of 1958, the demands of Valens's career forced him to drop out of high school.
 Keane booked appearances at venues across the United States and performances on television programs.